 Wellington Tangiwai Scholarship – (School Leaver Scholarships for Excellence)

-Scholarships will be awarded competitively on the basis of academic merit, equity, leadership, and commitment to community.
+Scholarships will be awarded competitively on the basis of academic merit.
 Scholarships are valued at $5,000 for the first year of study which can be put towards accommodation costs at a university Hall of Residence, or as a stipend to contribute towards your first year living costs.

 The Wellington Tangiwai Scholarship* recognises Victoria University of Wellington’s commitment to supporting academically-strong school leavers to study at the University and recognises them as New Zealand's scholars of the future.
 These scholarships will be offered to the top school-leaver applicants enrolling in any of the University's Bachelor degree programmes.